thefrosty/wp-login-locker/CHANGELONG.md

 The format is based on [Keep a Changelog](http://keepachangelog.com/) and this project adheres to [Semantic Versioning](http://semver.org/).

+## 1.1.2 - 2019-07-19
+- Bump symphony HTTP Foundation to ^4.3
+- Bump WP Utilities ^1.7
+- Move ignore plugin from inline to helper in WP Utilities.
+- Update activation method to add user meta to the logged in user.

 ## 1.1.1 - 2019-07-19
 - Moved from `dwnload` to `thefrosty` GitHub.
 - Cleaned up CHANGELOG and README.